Virus fears wipe $393 billion off China's stock market despite government support moves

 China’s securities regulator moved to limit short selling and urged mutual fund managers not to sell shares unless they face investor redemptions, sources told Reuters.

-“It is a clear message that they want to take growth-supportive measures and keep the market reassured,” said Mayank Mishra, macro strategist at Standard Chartered Bank in Singapore, of the PBOC move.
+“It is a clear message that they want to take growth-supportive measures and keep the market reassured,” Mayank Mishra, a macro strategist at Standard Chartered Bank in Singapore, said of the PBOC move.

 “They are managing the situation well.
 The timing of the repo rate cut came a little quicker than some people were expecting, but they wanted to send a clear message.”

-Beijing has also said it would help firms that produce vital goods resume work as soon as possible, state broadcaster CCTV reported.
+Beijing has also said it would help firms that produce vital goods resume work as soon as possible, state broadcaster CCTV said.

-Cities like Wuhan, where the virus originated, remain in virtual lockdown and China is facing mounting international isolation.
-Analysts are beginning to suspect the impact will be deeper than the hit delivered by the Severe Acute Respiratory Syndrome (SARS) outbreak in 2003.
+Cities like Wuhan, where the virus originated, remain in virtual lockdown and China faces mounting international isolation.
+Analysts are beginning to suspect the impact will be greater than the hit from the Severe Acute Respiratory Syndrome (SARS) outbreak in 2002-2003.

 That pounded growth across Asia, especially in Hong Kong, and sent the Hang Seng index down by 18% over four months.

-Though it quickly rebounded then, China’s share of the global economy has grown fourfold since then and, with so many unknowns, few are willing to call a bottom just yet.
+Though it quickly rebounded then, China’s share of the global economy has grown fourfold since and, with so many unknowns, few are willing to call a bottom just yet.

-“At this point, we don’t see this as a buying opportunity,” said Invesco’s David Chao, global market strategist, Asia ex-Japan.
+“At this point, we don’t see this as a buying opportunity,” said Invesco’s David Chao, a global market strategist for Asia ex-Japan.
 “We are in the midst of the escalation period.”

-Additional reporting by Luoyan Liu and Sam Shen in Shanghai, Mai Ngyuen in Hanoi and Wayne Cole in Sydney, Writing by Tom Westbrook; Editing by Sam Holmes and Jacqueline Wong
+Additional reporting by Luoyan Liu and Sam Shen in Shanghai, Mai Ngyuen in Hanoi and Wayne Cole in Sydney; Writing by Tom Westbrook; Editing by Jacqueline Wong and Clarence Fernandez